ddella/K3s-Cluster/12_Create_etcd_cluster.md

 |etcd database|k3s1etcd3.kloud.lan|10.30.100.73|Ubuntu 24.04|6.11.0|4G|2|pve1|

 > [!NOTE]
 > Everything from here is done on `k8s2bastion1` in the directory `~/k3s1/`.
-It is **VERY** important that you backup this directory and keep it secure since it will contain the TLS certificates for the communication between the etcd memebers.
+It is **VERY** important that you backup this directory and keep it secure since it will contain the TLS certificates for the communication between the etcd members.

 # Terminal Multiplexer
 I'm using `tmux` to access all the VMs at the same time.
 Create the following script to start a session on each VM.
 Adjust the variable `ssh_list`: